MatAtBread/nodent/README.md

 * The `AsyncFunction` type is _not_ defined by default, but is returned via the expression `require('nodent')(...).require('asyncfunction')`.

+* In 'es7' mode, async invocations are not 'greedy' (as of the current version).
+Specifially, `myAsync()` without a preceding `await` returns a Thenable that has yet to execute, whereas in 'promise' (or generator) mode it returns a Promise that will have been started (and will complete) even though the result is unavailable.
+This mechanism allows non-async functions to invoke async functions for side effects, even though the result is unavailable to the caller.
+To fully comply with the ES7 specification, use 'promise' mode.
+The non-standard behaviour of 'es7' mode may be modified in future releases.
+The sequence `await myAsyncFunction()` behaves the same way in all cases, and so this deviation from the spec only applies to 'es7' mode where `await` has been omitted.

 All other JavaScript ES5/6/2015 constructs will be transformed as necessary to implement `async` and `await`.

 Returning async functions from callbacks